casaltarelli/CMPT-424N-Saltarelli/README.md

 ===========

 **Prof. Labouseur**
-Please grade for iProject II the master branch of this project.
+Please grade for iProject III the master branch of this project.

 **TypeScript Resources**
 [Right this way!](http://www.typescriptlang.org/)